Li-Ming-Fan/transformer-tensorflow/README.md

 ### Reference

-1, The model is mainly based on the method described in the article:

-Attention Is All You Need,
+1, Attention Is All You Need,

 Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, https://arxiv.org/abs/1706.03762

 2, The implementation is largely a TensorFlow version of the following which is with PyTorch: